madprops/nap/README.md

 `use_arg:` Same as add_arg but it returns the argument object.

 `parse_args:` Do the processing.
-Optional version/info string and parameters list.
+Optional parameters list can be sent, else it uses the default one.

 `arg:` Get an argument object.

 `args:` Get all argument objects.

 `argtail:` Get the rest of the arguments.

+`add_header:` Include a line that will appear at the top.

+`add_note:` Include a line that will appear in the notes at the bottom.

 `add_example:` Add an example to show in the help.
 Receives title and content.
 Content can have multiple lines.
 If a line starts with # it is treated as a comment.